► Replace racing lines with printed ones

 We'll make a strong start with this DB11, shall we?
 Do let us know if your kids come up with any particularly daring colour schemes...

-While we haven’t found any officially sanctioned Audi colouring-in, this dealership in Poole has saved the day for many Audi fans with colouring pages for an R8, Quattro, TT and Q8.
-You could even design your one with a blank template.
+While we haven’t found any officially sanctioned Audi colouring-in, this dealership in Poole has saved the day for many Audi fans with this colouring page for an R8.

 We've got both new and classic versions of the iconic Fiat 500 here - would you have them in the same shade, or completely different?